Where to stay in Auckland

 - Fewer hotels overall

-Mission Bay and the Eastern Bays
+Mission Bay & the Eastern Bays

 A string of sandy bays along Tamaki Drive, a few minutes east of the city, Mission Bay is Auckland's most popular in-city beach — a waterfront promenade of cafés and restaurants facing Rangitoto Island across the water.
 It's relaxed, family-friendly and good for a stay where you want sea air and space, with the CBD a short bus ride or scenic waterfront walk away.